-Chapter 2 Important Phone Numbers and Resources
+Chapter 2.
+Important phone numbers and resources

-SECTION 1 MyCare 30 (HMO) contacts (How to contact us, including how to reach Customer Service at the plan) 16 SECTION 2 Medicare (How to get help and information directly from the Federal Medicare program) 20 SECTION 3 State Health Insurance Assistance Program (Free help, information, and answers to your questions about Medicare) 21 SECTION 4 Quality Improvement Organization (Paid by Medicare to check on the quality of care for people with Medicare) 22 SECTION 5 Social Security 23 SECTION 6 Medicaid (A joint Federal and state program that helps with medical costs for some people with limited income and resources) 24 SECTION 7 How to contact the Railroad Retirement Board 25 SECTION 8 Do you have "group insurance" or other health insurance from an employer?
-25
+SECTION 1 Our plan contacts (how to contact us, including how to reach Customer Service at the plan) SECTION 2 Medicare (how to get help and information directly from the Federal Medicare program)19 SECTION 3 State Health Insurance Assistance Program (free help, information, and answers to your questions about Medicare) SECTION 4 Quality Improvement Organization (paid by Medicare to check on the quality of care for people with Medicare) SECTION 5 Social Security22 SECTION 6 Medicaid (a joint Federal and state program that helps with medical costs for some people with limited income and resources) SECTION 7 How to contact the Railroad Retirement Board23 SECTION 8 Do you have "group insurance" or other health insurance from an employer?24

-SECTION 1 MyCare 30 (HMO) contacts (How to contact us, including how to reach Customer Service at the plan)
+SECTION 1 Our plan contacts (how to contact us, including how to reach Customer Service at the plan)

-How to contact our plan's Customer Service.
+How to contact our plan's Customer Service

-For assistance with claims, billing or member card questions, please call or write to our plan Customer Service.
+For assistance with claims, billing or member card questions, please call or write to our Customer Service.
 We will be happy to help you.

-Method Customer Service - Contact Information CALL (888) 863-3637 Calls to this number are free.
-Hours are: October 1 - February 14: 8:00 a.m. to 8:00 p.m. local time zone, seven days a week.
-February 15 - September 30: 8:00 a.m. to 8:00 p.m. local time zone, Monday- Friday.
+Method Customer Service - Contact Information

+CALL (888) 863-3637

+Calls to this number are free.

+Hours are: October 1 - March 31: 8:00 a.m. to 8:00 p.m. local time zone, seven days a week.
+April 1 - September 30: 8:00 a.m. to 8:00 p.m. local time zone, Monday- Friday.
 During this time of the year, please leave a message on weekends, holidays, and after hours.
 We will return your call the next business day.

+Customer Service also has free language interpreter services available for non-English speakers.

+TTY (800) 735-2900

-Customer Service also has free language interpreter services available for non-English speakers. ТТҮ (800) 735-2900 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
+This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.

 Calls to this number are free.

-Hours are: October 1 - February 14: 8:00 a.m. to 8:00 p.m. local time zone, seven days a week.
-February 15 - September 30: 8:00 a.m. to 8:00 p.m. local time zone, Monday- Friday.
-FAX (541) 322-6423 WRITE PacificSource Medicare PO Box 7469 Bend, Oregon 97708 MedicareCS@PacificSource.com WEBSITE www.Medicare.PacificSource.com
+Hours are: October 1 - March 31: 8:00 a.m. to 8:00 p.m. local time zone, seven days a week.
+April 1 - September 30: 8:00 a.m. to 8:00 p.m. local time zone, Monday- Friday.

+FAX (541) 322-6423

+WRITE PacificSource Medicare Customer Service Department PO Box 7469 Bend, Oregon 97708

+MedicareCS@PacificSource.com

+WEBSITE www.Medicare.PacificSource.com

-How to contact us when you are asking for a coverage decision about your medical care.
+How to contact us when you are asking for a coverage decision about your medical care

-A "coverage decision" is a decision we make about your benefits and coverage or about the amount we will pay for your medical services.
+A coverage decision is a decision we make about your benefits and coverage or about the amount we will pay for your medical services.
 For more information on asking for coverage decisions about your medical care, see Chapter 7 (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)).